Alan Hale (astronomer): Popular publications

-From August 2002 to January 2003, Hale wrote a weekly newspaper column for the Space Frontier Foundation entitled "In Our Skies," which has been archived online.
-He also wrote a monthly column entitled "Hale to the Stars."
-Hale currently contributes to the Alamogordo Daily News with his "In Our Skies" column, covering a variety of astronomical and spaceflight topics.
+From August 2002 to January 2003, Hale wrote a weekly newspaper column for the Space Frontier Foundation, titled "In Our Skies", which has been archived online.
+He also wrote a monthly column titled "Hale to the Stars".
+Hale contributed to the Alamogordo Daily News with his "In Our Skies" column, covering a variety of astronomical and spaceflight topics.

-Other publications Hale has contributed to include Astronomy, Skeptical Inquirer, Free Inquiry and the McGraw-Hill Encyclopedia of Science & Technology.
+Other publications to which Hale contributed include Astronomy, Skeptical Inquirer, Free Inquiry and the McGraw-Hill Encyclopedia of Science & Technology.